The proven two-sided marketplace playbook, based on 10+ years of experience

 And a big risk if your business doesn’t work out.

 On a marketplace, your supply creates your inventory.
-You only need to invest in the platform where your supply can list their products (or services or rentals) and find customers.
+You only need to invest in the platform where your suppliers can list their products (or services or rentals) and find customers.

 Building such a platform used to require a big initial investment as well, but that has changed.